Temporal Variational Implicit Neural Representations: Abstract

 \section{Abstract}

-We introduce Temporal Variational Implicit Neural Representations (TV-INRs), a probabilistic framework for modeling irregular multivariate time series that enables efficient individualized imputation and forecasting.
+We introduce Temporal Variational Implicit Neural Representations (TV-INRs), a probabilistic framework for modeling irregular multivariate time series that enables efficient and accurate individualized imputation and forecasting.
 By integrating implicit neural representations with latent variable models, TV-INRs learn distributions over time-continuous generator functions conditioned on signal-specific covariates.
-Unlike existing approaches that require extensive training, fine-tuning or meta-learning, our method achieves accurate individualized predictions through a single forward pass.
+Unlike existing INR approaches that require extensive training, fine-tuning or meta-learning, our method achieves accurate individualized predictions through a single forward pass.
 Our experiments demonstrate that with a single TV-INRs instance, we can accurately solve diverse imputation and forecasting tasks, offering a computationally efficient and scalable solution for real-world applications.
-TV-INRs excel especially in low-data regimes, where it outperforms existing methods by an order of magnitude in mean squared error for imputation task.
+TV-INRs performs particularly well in low-data regimes, where on several datasets it achieves substantially lower imputation error, including order-of-magnitude improvements.